patdie421/merlin-timeii-prodos-driver/README.md

 - code optimization and documentation (this code really lacks comments)
 - improve autodetection of the card
 - slot selection based on program name (nameSz.system => selects slot z instead of auto-detection) - work in progress
-- update leap year flag of the card at startup (base on year stored in the card).
-Since the clock chip on the card and PRODOS do not store the value of hundreds of centuries, this will only work until 2400/02/28 (February 29, 2400 users, email me, I will help you work around the bug) - work in progress
+- update leap year flag of the card at startup (base on year stored by the card).
+Since the clock chip on the card and PRODOS do not store the value of hundreds of centuries, this will only work until 2399. (year 2400 users, email me, I will help you work around the bug ...) - work in progress
 - setup program to set date/time (with automatic leap year and day of week calculation) and install the driver on boot disk - working progress
 - add the driver in PRODOS DRIVER project (or a fork)